dameleon/tt.js/README.md

 ## License

-tt.js is is licensed under the terms of the MIT License.
+tt.js is licensed under the terms of the MIT License.